keksmd/AMQP-ENTITY-FRAMEWORK/README.md

-This starter is all you need to start declarative DDD with distributed transactions(Saga is implemented) out of box ( between services using this framework or adapters)
+This starter is all you need to start declarative DDD with distributed transactions(Saga is implemented) out of the box ( between services using this framework or adapters)
 Now we support only RabbitMQ, but we have a plan to promote Kafka support

-Configuration enables automaticaly while you have org.springframework.amqp.rabbit.connection.ConnectionFactory bean and org.springframework.data.redis.connection.RedisConnectionFactory bean enables caching
+Configuration enables automatically while you have org.springframework.amqp.rabbit.connection.ConnectionFactory bean

+org.springframework.data.redis.connection.RedisConnectionFactory also enables caching

 Design PET domain